Grants

 3. The project must be undertaken by organizations that are well governed and managed.

-4. The project must be realistic and within the capacity of the applicant to carry out.
+4. The project must be realistic and within the capacity of the applicant to carry out in a timely manner.

 5. The project should not duplicate existing services, or if so, demonstrate why the overlap is warranted.